lijok/docs/decision-records/2-make-task-runner.md

 The same task runner can be called in CI/CD systems.

-GNU MAke has no Windows support.
-If native Windows support is required (no wsl), a separate `make.ps1` script will have to be maintained, emulating Makes behaviour, resulting in duplicated effort.
+GNU Make has no Windows support.
+If native Windows support is required (no wsl), a separate `make.ps1` script has to be maintained, emulating Makes behaviour, resulting in duplicated effort.